edinburghlivinglab/dds/pages/pages-root-folder/index.md

 be prepared to ask lots of questions, to go out and talk to people, to work with simple data analysis tools, and to experiment with change.

+## Course Handbook

+The information contained in these webpages constitutes the DDS course handbook.
+However, you can also get [this information as a single PDF file]({{
+site.baseurl }}/course_docs/handbook.pdf).
+Note that the [week-by-week syllabus]({{
+site.baseurl }}/syllabus#weekbyweek)
+is only available online, since details may change or be added as we go through the semester.